NAVER-INTEL-Co-Lab/gaudi-paca/README.md

 # PaCA: Partial Connection Adaptation for Efficient Fine-Tuning
-**PaCA** (**Pa**rtial **C**onnection **A**daptation) is new parameter-efficient fine-tuning (PEFT) algorithm for enhancing performance.
+This repository is designed for PACA: Partial Connection Adaptation using Gaudi-v2. **PaCA** (**Pa**rtial **C**onnection **A**daptation) is new parameter-efficient fine-tuning (PEFT) algorithm for enhancing performance.
 PaCA not only reduces activation memory by storing only partial activations for backward propagation, but also reduces training time by eliminating additional sequential process by additional adapter layers as below:

 ![image](https://github.com/user-attachments/assets/9b59b1b9-a4dd-4513-84e7-fc9e3551bbce)